 Prometheus also works with exporters that can take data from various sources and translate it into metrics that this tool can collect and display.
 Finally, Prometheus can also work with client libraries to instrument application code.

 Basically, Prometheus is known for its ability to collect important app metrics and display them in an organized way that lets you easily gather information to help you make the right steps toward improving an application of any kind.
-That’s why MetricFire proudly offers a hosted version of Prometheus.
+That’s why MetricFire proudly offers a hosted version of Graphite.